IgniteUI/igniteui-docfx/en/components/overlay_scroll.md

 ## Usage

 Every scroll strategy has the following method used to :
- - `initialize` - initializes the scroll strategy.
+ - [`initialize`] ({environment:angularApiUrl}/products/ignite-ui-angular/docs/typescript/classes/iscrollstrategy.html#initialize) - initializes the scroll strategy.
 It needs a reference to the document, overlay service and the id of the component rendered
- - `attach` - attaches the scroll strategy to the specified element or to the document
+ - [`attach`] ({environment:angularApiUrl}/products/ignite-ui-angular/docs/typescript/classes/iscrollstrategy.html#attach) - attaches the scroll strategy to the specified element or to the document
- - `detach` - detaches the scroll strategy
+ - [`detach`] ({environment:angularApiUrl}/products/ignite-ui-angular/docs/typescript/classes/iscrollstrategy.html#detach) - detaches the scroll strategy

 ```typescript
 this.scrollStrategy.initialize(document, overlayService, id);
 this.scrollStrategy.attach();